MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Software-Installations.md

 However, these strings may not be directly usable from the PowerShell prompt without some modification.

-## Upgrading Windows Installer Applications
+## Upgrading Windows Installer applications

 To upgrade an application, you need to know the name of the application and the path to the application upgrade package.
 With that information, you can upgrade an application with a single